5 Tools for Better Writing

 Would I use Hemingway Editor on an entire book?
 Probably not.
 But it’s great for cleaning up the embarrassing issues for blog posts and other short writing.

 None of these programs help you fix structural or style problems.
-That’s why writers need a human professional editors in almost all cases.
-Good copy editors have the knowledge and experience to help you change your book from a mediocre to outstanding.
+That’s why writers need a human professional editor in almost all cases.
+Good copy editors have the knowledge and experience to help you change your book from mediocre to outstanding.

 Successful writer keep their focus.
 They are not easily distracted as they write.
 Your writing times should never be defined by time (“I’ll write for an hour”).
 It should always be defined by word count (“I’ll write 1,000 words before I stop no matter how long it takes”).